Guinevere (1999 film): Production

+Guinevere was part of a broader co-production and distribution agreement between Miramax Films and Millennium Films, which was announced in August 1997.
+Millennium Films was established in early 1996 as a subsidiary of Nu Image, who intended to use it to produce higher-end films distinct from their earlier low-budget, direct-to-video projects.
+The film Break Up (1998) was the first project under the Miramax/Millennium partnership.
+It allowed for up to four co-productions annually, with Miramax handling distribution in English-speaking territories (except South Africa) and Nu Image handling foreign sales.

+Shooting

 With the exception of some exterior shots in the Pacific Heights neighborhood of San Francisco, the film was mostly shot in Los Angeles.

 Reception

-Guinevere holds an approval rating of 86% based on 35 reviews on the critics website Rotten Tomatoes.
+Guinevere received positive reviews, resulting an approval rating of 86% based on 35 reviews on the critics website Rotten Tomatoes.

 Lisa Schwarzbaum of Entertainment Weekly wrote, "This patient, perceptive, nonjudgmental love story about age difference is the first to convincingly explain the temporal physics of May-December romances.
 That writer-director Audrey Wells (who wrote The Truth About Cats & Dogs) promotes the feminine point of view makes this incisive romantic drama all the more valuable.
 It’s the truth about men and girls."

 Edward Guthmann of the San Francisco Chronicle opined the film is "a quiet character drama that illustrates the fragility of early love and the pain of a trust betrayed.
 Don't expect sitcom zingers, over mixed rock music or any other Hollywood youth-movie cliches -- this is a movie that disarms with its sincerity and frankness."

 Much praise was given to Sarah Polley, with Janet Maslin of The New York Times wrote, "Ms. Polley in particular captures the full emotional range of a young woman trying on the mantle of a Guinevere."
 Kenneth Turan of the Los Angeles Times said Polley keeps the film and her character from falling into clichés.

 Marjorie Baumgarten of The Austin Chronicle noted the film occasionally "bogs down during several fuzzily romantic interludes", but "the twist on this story makes for interesting viewing."
 She added, "As with her screenplay for The Truth About Cats and Dogs, Wells takes some old clichés about the sexes (in Truth, it was the conflict between beautiful and plain-looking women) and turns them inside out."